What Is the Google Algorithm and SEO?

 Fred was launched March 8, 2017.
-This launch targets websites that violate Google’s webmaster guidelines.
+This launch targets websites that violate Google’s Search Essentials.
 The majority of affected sites are blogs with low-quality posts that appear to be created mostly to generate ad revenue.

 With these constant changes in Google algorithms throughout the years, search engine marketers have started to evolve with the times, focusing mainly on optimization through on page and off page SEO.

 On-page SEO is the practice of optimizing the pages of a website so that they will rank higher on search engines.
 These are the easiest changes to make if you have full control over the content of your website.
 Key factors that improve your on-page SEO include: